 TRIPOLI – Eastern forces and troops loyal to the Tripoli government battled on the outskirts of Libya’s capital on Wednesday as thousands of residents fled from the fighting.

 Residents reported LNA planes buzzing Tripoli as anti-aircraft guns fired at them.
-On the ground, Haftar’s forces were fighting Prime Minister Fayez al-Serraj’s soldiers at the former international airport, witnesses said.
+On the ground, Hifter’s forces were fighting Prime Minister Fayez al-Serraj’s soldiers at the former international airport, witnesses said.

 A Reuters reporter in downtown Tripoli could hear the gunfire.